dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`>` and :code:`>>` Write output to `file`. `>` overwrites and `>>` appends to existing file.
 The %r variable in the filename is expanded to the current genomic coordinates.
 Writing to file overrides options -n and -off, lines are written in full without limit.

+Without options toggle tracks between OFF and CLIP mode.

 Examples::

     print                        -> Print all tracks, same as `print .*` print -off                   -> Turn off printing for all tracks print genes.bed >> genes.txt -> Append features in track(s) 'genes.bed' to file

-Currently `print` applies only to annotation tracks, other tracks are unaffected.
-Without options toggle tracks between OFF and CLIP mode.

 Alignments
 ----------